mschachter/diffgeo_notebooks/README.md

 This project documents a variety of foundational topics encountered on my adventures through the world of differential geometry.

-Here are the topics I'm trying to learn, in a not particularly organized way:

-* Parameterized Curves
+* Parameterized Curves in Three Dimensions
+  - Some interesting parameterized curves
-  - Tangents
+  - Tangents and arc length
-  - Curvature
+  - Torsion and curvature
-  - Frenet equations
+  - Curves as differential equations: the Frenet-Serret formulas

-* Parameterized Surfaces
+* Parameterized Surfaces and Fields in Three Dimensions
+  - Vector fields on the Euclidean plane
+  - Gradients, divergences, curls, and Laplacians
+  - Flat surfaces in three dimensions
-  - Planes
+  - Parameterized curved surfaces
-  - Push-forwards, differentials
-  - Pullbacks
+  - Directional derivatives
-  - Change of basis and Jacobians
+  - Coordinate systems, changes of basis, Jacobians
+  - Push-forwards and differentials
   - Tangent planes
-  - Vector fields
-  - Grad, div, curl, Laplacian
-  - Random walk on a sphere
+  - Random walks on surfaces
-  - Directional Derivatives
-  - Covariant derivatives

-* Intrinsic Geometry
+* Intrinsic Geometry in Three Dimensions
+  - Computing the area of a surface
   - Gauss map
-  - Curvature
-  - Conformal maps
+  - Computing the curvature of a surface
   - First and second fundamental forms
   - Christoffel symbols

-* Differential Forms
-  - Boundaries
-  - Integration on R^n
-  - Integration on differential forms
-  - Generalized Stokes Theorem

 * Geodesics
+  - Isometric and conformal maps
-  - Covariant Derivatives
+  - Covariant derivatives
   - Parallel transport
   - Connections

-* Topology
+* Topology of Surfaces in Three Dimensions
   - Euler characteristics
   - Betti numbers
   - Gauss-Bonnet theorem

-* Exterior (Discrete) Calculus
+* Discretized Surfaces in Three Dimensions
   - Simplices
   - Cell Complexes
   - Chains & Co-chains